houluy/chessboard/README.md

 # chessboard
-A chessboard module for board games in CLI
+A chessboard module for board games in Linux command-line

 Use
 ```